 To understand the secrets of Belgian Chocolate, we have to go back to the beginning.
-The story starts at a dark time in the world’s history, when colonialism was reshaping the world.
+The story starts at a dark time in the world’s history of chocolate, when colonialism was reshaping the world.
 In the 1880s, Belgium began bringing back cocoa from the Congo.
 Having access to cocoa beans allowed the country to get a head start in understanding how to process and produce chocolate as we know it today.

 Soon Belgian chocolatiers were developing machines designed to mix the beans and create a smooth, thin texture.
-Even Switzerland, arguably the next most famous “chocolate country” learned much of what they know from Belgium.
+Even Switzerland, arguably the next most famous “chocolate country,” learned much of what they know from Belgium.

 What Is A “Praline”

 Belgians also began experimenting with other innovative techniques.
-In 1912, a man named Jean Neuhaus, came up with a game changer — a cold chocolate shell into which fillings could go.
-We know them today as “pralines”.
+In 1912, a man named Jean Neuhaus came up with a game changer — a cold chocolate shell into which fillings could go.
+We know them today as “pralines.”